boltex/leo-web/README.md

 ## Limitations

-Leo-Web does not support .db files.
-Including sqlite-wasm would significantly increase load times, and the goal is to keep Leo-Web light and fast.
+To keep Leo-Web light and fast, it does not support .db files.

-Absolute paths are not supported in leo-web.
+Absolute paths are not supported with the browser's file api.
 Use relative paths exclusively for external files.

+`Ctrl+N` and `Ctrl+T` are reserved by the browser for opening new windows or tabs.

+## Current Features

+- Complete UI implementation with outline, log, settings, and find panes
+- Leo's core integrated with menu system, keybindings, and mouse controls in the outline
+- Full outline pane with node selection, expansion/collapse, marking, and hoisting
+- Multiple document support with tabbed interface
+- Theme and layout customization
+- Drag-to-resize panes with persistent preferences
+- Context menus and keyboard shortcuts

+### Not Yet Implemented

+- Headline editing in the outline pane
+- Body pane text editing
+- Find/replace functionality

 ## Contributing